MobileLifestyle/MobileLifestyle.github.io/_pages/schedule.md

 {% include gallery caption="Examples for the interactive parts of the workshop" %}

 ## Before the Conference
-Before the conference, participants will receive a welcoming message containing an introduction to the workshop.
+Participants will receive a correspondence containing an introduction to the workshop.

 ## At the Workshop
 The workshop schedule is outlined in the sidebar table.
 We begin with a brief introduction from the event organizers (*Welcome*).
 Professor Wendy Ju will then give a talk about *Prototyping Methods*